khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 ![SLAM]({{site.baseurl}}/images/UAV/slam_on_back/slam.png)

-There is no trival.
+There is no trivial.
 Every step follows the tutorial.

 ## Milestone 2: Lidar SLAM on the back
-Adding the least amount of hardware, Lidar and IMU, to the system can minimize the uncertainty mucn.
-At this step I will feed Lidar output and IMU output to the system, looking for ploting and locating myself in the building.
+Adding the least amount of hardware, Lidar and IMU, to the system can minimize the uncertainty.
+At this step I will feed Lidar output and IMU output to the system, looking for plotting and locating myself in the building.